 21 dead and dozens missing after 2 migrant ships sink off Greece, prompting dramatic rescues on steep cliffs

-21 dead and dozens missing after 2 migrant ships sink off Greece, prompting dramatic rescues on steep cliffsget the free app

 Bodies floated amid splintered wreckage in the water off a Greek island Thursday as the death toll from the sinking of two migrant boats rose to 21, with many still missing.